 Download complete time series (e.g. Q2 2015 - Q1 2020):

 Download information regarding selected data quality metrics of the underlying data reported by significant institutions:

-Aggregated data quality tables, second quarter 2019
+Aggregated data quality tables, first quarter 2020

 The ECB also publishes every year selected Pillar 3 information for individual banks on:

 The dataset includes information on banks directly supervised by ECB Banking Supervision that are designated as significant institutions (SIs).

 The sample of SIs considered for each reporting period includes banks that are reporting COREP (capital adequacy information) and FINREP (financial information) at that point in time.
 For each bank in the sample, reporting is always considered at the highest level of consolidation within the Single Supervisory Mechanism (SSM).